Why You Should Never Follow a Friend When You’re Driving

 Surprise: Following a friend while driving could be just as bad—or worse—as texting while driving.

-A study carried out by a research team from Arizona State University, published in the open-access journal Frontiers in Psychology, found that following a friend in a car can lead to risky driving maneuvers.
+A study carried out by a research team from Arizona State University, published in the open-access journal Frontiers in Psychology, found that following a friend in a car can lead to risky driving manoeuvres.
 Due to a fear of getting lost, the driver in the car behind may drive faster, more erratically, or closer to the car in front, not to mention jump traffic lights.
 Researcher Robert Gray, a Professor in Human Systems Engineering, revealed that the study was inspired by an accident analysis he was doing for a court case, where a driver was seriously injured in a “following a friend” scenario.
-(Did you know that the colour of your car can also affect your chances of getting into a car accident?)
+(Did you know that the colour of your car can also affect your chances of getting into an accident?)

 Gray and his team recruited Arizona State University students with a valid driving license to participate in a driving simulation.
 First the students were asked to drive wherever they wanted in the simulated city to get an idea of their basic driving behaviour, which was then compared to how they drove when guided by a navigation system and also when asked to “follow a friend in the car in front.”
 Researchers gauged their general speed, distance to the car in front of them, and the time they took to switch lanes.
 The researchers even presented hazards to see if the drivers’ behaviour changed under different driving scenarios.